nicolaschotard/Clusters/README.rst

   pip install http://github.com/nicolaschotard/Cluster/archive/v0.1.tar.gz

-In the future, release versions will be listed `here
+In the future, release versions will be listed at this `location
 <http://github.com/nicolaschotard/Clusters/releases>`_.

 Dependencies